Partial Information Sharing over Social Learning Networks: Performance Analysis

-We are now ready to focus on the mechanism that enables truth learning.
-As happens in the case without self-awareness, we need a clear-sighted agent, say agent $\kappagood$, that is still required to distinguish $\thetatrue$ from some aggregate hypothesis involving $\bar{\Theta}_{\kappagood}$, but now in a different sense.
+As happens in the case without self-awareness, we need a clear-sighted agent, say agent $\kappagood$, that is required to distinguish $\thetatrue$ from some aggregate hypothesis involving $\bar{\Theta}_{\kappagood}$, but now in a different sense.
 In the self-aware strategy, the clear-sighted agent must be able to discern the likelihood at $\theta_0$ from {\em any convex combination} of likelihoods of the distinguishable hypotheses, as detailed in condition \eqref{eq:assumdistmin}.
-This condition is stronger than \eqref{eq:assumdistmin1} for two reasons.
-First, condition \eqref{eq:assumdistmin} requires discriminability in total variation rather than in KL divergence, and the reason for this stronger requirement is merely technical, as we will see in Lemma~\ref{lem:oneagentlearns} (Appendix~\ref{ap:selfaware}).
-Second, condition \eqref{eq:assumdistmin} requires discriminability for any convex combination, while in \eqref{eq:assumdistmin1} we require discriminability for just a particular (uniform) combination.
+This condition is stronger than \eqref{eq:assumdistmin1} since \eqref{eq:assumdistmin1} requires discriminability for a particular (uniform) combination.
 The reason for this stronger requirement is as follows.
 In the Bayesian update rule, the social learning algorithms evaluate convex combinations of the likelihoods that use as weights the beliefs $\bm{\mu}_{k,i-1}(\theta)$ --- see the denominator in \eqref{eq:Bayesupdate}.
-In the social learning strategy without self-awareness, due to the equal evolution of the beliefs at the non-transmitted hypotheses, these convex combination end up being uniformly weighted convex combination of the likelihoods.
-In contrast, we have observed that with self-awareness the beliefs at $\theta\neq\thetashare$ experience unpredictable mutual oscillations, and due to this unpredictability we require discriminability with respect to any convex combination.
+In the social learning strategy without self-awareness, due to the equal evolution of the beliefs at the non-transmitted hypotheses, this convex combination ends up being a uniformly weighted convex combination of the likelihoods.
+In contrast, as discussed in Section~\ref{sec:ntc}, in the strategy with self-awareness the beliefs at $\theta\neq\thetashare$ experience unpredictable mutual oscillations, and due to this unpredictability we require discriminability with respect to any convex combination.

+Now, as we show in Lemma~\ref{lem:oneagentlearns} (Appendix~\ref{ap:selfaware}), if condition \eqref{eq:assumdistmin} is satisfied the clear-sighted agent is able to discount the hypotheses in $\bar{\Theta}_{\kappagood}$.
+We will be able to show that also in this case the correct choice of the clear-sighted agent propagates across the other agents, albeit with a different learning mechanism, due to the self-awareness term.
+Comparing \eqref{eq:combine} against \eqref{eq:combsa}, we see that the self-awareness term introduces a slight asymmetry in the social learning algorithm, since the self-loop term is treated differently from all the other terms.